 We’ll return “home” for a short break and freshen-up.

 Dinner in Canelli.

 After breakfast, we’ll dive into our first Kickstart session at the home of our hosts, Canan and Umberto, where we’ll learn about the “Power of your Plate” to support your best possible health and avoid disease and how to make simple and easy changes to get started.
-Followed by a whole-food, plant-based lunch.
+Followed by a whole-food, plant-based lunch that we prepare together.

 After lunch, we’ll head towards the southern part of the Langhe to visit the production area of the Barolo wines along with the historic towns, La Morra and Grinzane Cavour.
 Did you know that the world renowned White Truffle Auction is held at the Castle of Grinzane Cavour and some of the proceeds go to charity?
 One of the last auction masters was Gerard Depardieu.